 The artwork in Blue Lagoon is vibrant and thematic, capturing the essence of a tropical archipelago teeming with life and resources.
 It almost reminds us of another favorite game Finca which also has wooden fruits and tropical theme.
 The illustrations on the game board and components are detailed yet clear, enhancing both immersion and functionality.
 The overall design aesthetic contributes to an engaging gaming experience by creating a visually appealing environment that draws players into the world of exploration and settlement.

-Combining high-quality materials with thoughtful design elements, Blue Lagoon offers a premium gaming experience that appeals to casual players and seasoned strategists.
-It is the perfect gateway game.
+Combining high-quality materials with thoughtful design elements, Blue Lagoon offers a premium gaming experience that appeals to casual players and experienced strategists.
 Each component facilitates smooth gameplay while adding depth and replayability to this captivating board game.

 Blue Lagoon Setup